canonical/ubuntu-cloud-docs/public-images/public-images-reference/artifacts.rst

    :header-rows: 0

    * - Extension
-     - ``<artefact>-initrd-generic``
+     - ``<artifact>-initrd-generic``
    * - Example filename
      - ``unpacked/noble-server-cloudimg-amd70-initrd-generic``
    * - Format description
-     - An initial ramdisk is a temporary root file system loaded into memory during the boot process to initialise the system before the real root file system is mounted.
+     - An initial ramdisk is a temporary root file system loaded into memory during the boot process to initialize the system before the real root file system is mounted.
    * - Use cases
      - Initrds are used to ensure the kernel can boot by loading necessary drivers and modules before the root filesystem is mounted.
 This allows the support of diverse hardware and virtual environments, making them useful for cloud instance startup.
 In addition to extra driver support, early boot features such as labels for partition names and root encryption rely on features provided by the initrd.